vendia/blog/posts/2022-01-27-scaling-your-partner-ecosystem-using-vendia-share.md

 Centralized approaches to data sharing often result in disjointed authentication (AuthN) and authorization (AuthZ).
 The central organization will likely have a preference for how partners will log in to access data.
 It will also likely have existing tooling and mechanisms in place to support users.
 However, partners in the data network may have different means of authenticating and managing users.
 Vendia Share is flexible enough to allow each participant in a Uni to configure their own authorization type.

-Onboarding new participants to a partner data network historically been difficult.
-Often technical resources need to update topologies and networks.
-The steps involved to bring in a new partner can take days if not month.
-Vendia Share reduces the time to minutes and does not require technical resources.
-We will demonstrate in this blog.
+Onboarding new participants to a partner data network historically has been difficult.
+Often technical teams need to update topologies and networks for each new addition.
+The steps involved to bring in a new partner can take days if not months.
+Vendia Share reduces the time to minutes and does without the support of highly valuable engineers, as you will see in this post.

 # Getting Started with Partner Onboarding

 ## Creating Vendia Share Accounts

-Vendia customers share data using Vendia Share Universal Applications (Unis).
+Vendia customers share data using a Vendia Share Universal Application (or "Uni" for short).
 Each participant in a Uni has a dedicated node for reading and writing data.
 We will simulate two companies sharing data by using two Vendia Share accounts.
 If you are not familiar with how to create a Vendia Share account, please consult our [Getting Started](https://www.vendia.net/blog/getting-started-with-vendia-share#creating-an-account) documentation.
 We will refer to these accounts as **Account 1** and **Account 2**.
 You will create your Uni using **Account 1**. **Account 2** will be invited to join the Uni and create its own Vendia Share node.

-**NOTE:** The example in the blog will use two separate Vendia Share accounts associated with the same email mailbox.
-I've used the [plus ("+") sign](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html) to associate two Vendia Share users with the same email mailbox.
+**NOTE:** The example in the blog will use two separate Vendia Share accounts associated with the same email account.
+I've used the [plus ("+") sign](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html) to associate two Vendia Share users with the same email account.

 ## Creating a Uni